-Lines 12, 13, and 14.
-Line 12 should be completed if other property that doesn't qualify as like-kind property was part of the exchange, in addition to the like-kind property.
-Enter the fair market value (FMV) and the adjusted basis of the other property on lines 12 and 13, respectively.
-The gain or (loss) from this property is figured on line 14 and must be reported on your return.
-Report gain or (loss) as if the exchange were a sale.
+Lines 12, 12a, 13, and 14.
+Lines 12 and 12a should be completed if other property that doesn't qualify as like-kind property was part of the exchange, in addition to the like-kind property.
+On line 12, enter the FMV of the other (non-like-kind) property that was given up.